 A Ticket Sales Supervisor leads the team selling tickets — sports, entertainment, transportation, or attractions — owning sales tempo, customer service, and the operational coordination around event or schedule windows.

-Days tend to be paced by event windows, advance-sale cycles, and walk-up traffic.
+Days are paced by event windows, advance-sale cycles, and walk-up traffic.
 You're managing window or call-center coverage, handling escalated customer situations, coaching staff on system use and sales technique, and partnering with operations on ticketing system or pricing changes.

 The collaboration is wider than expected.
 You're working with operations, marketing, the box office or central ticketing function, and customers themselves.
 Friction usually peaks during high-demand on-sale windows when system performance and customer expectations collide.